THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - Reshare the updated post to your social connections

-If you care about Google then you need to understand and care about nofollow links.
-If you don’t use follow and nofollow links appropriately then you risk a Google penalty which means that your site is removed from the search index and you stop appearing in search results.
+If you care about Google then you need to understand and care about proper link attribution aka nofollow links.
+If you don’t use the appropriate link attribution then you risk a Google penalty which means that your site is removed from the search index and you stop appearing in search results.

-There are two general rules for when you should make a link “nofollow”
+There are a few general rules for when you should give a link an attribution.

 Whenever you publish a new post you should make this one of your final checks before you hit publish.
-In your SEO Audit, you should take a random selection of posts and check that relevant links are “nofollow”.
+In your SEO Audit, you should take a random selection of posts and check that relevant links are highlighted with the appropriate attributes.

-There’s a whole lot more to “nofollow” links – so I wrote an entire post on them.
+There’s a whole lot more to “nofollow” and “sponsored” and “UGC” links – so I wrote an entire updated post on them.

 Third party sites that you link to are important.
 And it’s important to have external links in each of your posts (at least one per post is my guideline), often these are to support commentary that you make within your post.